Corcovado National Park

 Location and Map

-Corcovado National Park is on the Osa Peninsula, southwestern region of Costa Rica.
-It is the largest park in Costa Rica with an area of 424 square kms (164 sq mi) and protects about a third of the Osa Peninsula.
+Corcovado National Park is on the Osa Peninsula, Costa Rica.
 It is widely considered the crown jewel in the extensive system of national parks and biological reserves spread across the country.
-To get there from San José, the fastest way is via local flight to Drake Bay or Puerto Jiménez and then connect to Corcovado through a guided trip.
+To get there from San Jose, the fastest way is via local flight to Drake Bay or Puerto Jimenez (1 hour long) and then make the connection to Corcovado through a guided trip.